sara-nl/griddocs/source/Pages/Advanced/grid_software.rst

 Python on the Grid
 ==================

-On the local Grid clusters the python version installed is *Python 2.6.6*.
-If you need a different python version or additional packages, we recommend you to install `Anaconda python`_ in your UI or :ref:`Softdrive <softdrive>` account.
+If you want to use a different python version to the existing on the Grid nodes or additional packages, we recommend you to install `Anaconda python`_ in your UI or :ref:`Softdrive <softdrive>` account.

 Next is an example of installing the *Anaconda* python distribution in *Softdrive*.